-The Polymer and Complex Fluids Group at the Colorado School of Mines combines expertise in the areas of flow and field based transport, intelligent design and synthesis as well as nanomaterials and nanotechnology.
+Equivalent with BELS555,CBEN555,CHEN555,MLGN555, The Polymer and Complex Fluids Group at the Colorado School of Mines combines expertise in the areas of flow and field based transport, intelligent design and synthesis as well as nanomaterials and nanotechnology.
 A wide range of research tools employed by the group includes characterization using rheology, scattering, microscopy, microfluidics and separations, synthesis of novel macromolecules as well as theory and simulation involving molecular dynamics and Monte Carlo approaches.
 The course will provide a mechanism for collaboration between faculty and students in this research area by providing presentations on topics including the expertise of the group and unpublished, ongoing campus research.
-Prerequisites: consent of instructor.
+Prerequisites: none.
 1 hour lecture; 1 semester hour.
 Repeatable for credit to a maximum of 3 hours.

 CHGN560.
 GRADUATE SEMINAR, M.S..
-1.0 Hour.
+1.0 Semester Hr.